 3. Solar lights

-You can never have too many Luci lights on a river trip.
+You can never have too many solar lights on a river trip.
 We bring more than a dozen on most trips and use them to light the kitchen area, mark a path to the groover, simulate a cheery campfire when there’s a fire ban in place, and generally create a festive atmosphere.
-The variations on solar lanterns just keep coming: Check out these nifty dragonfly solar string lights, which we think are worth the extra space they’ll take up in the dry box.
+The variations on solar lanterns just keep coming.
+Here are a few camp lights that make terrific gifts (and check out our detailed post about the best camp lights for river trips).

 4. Water filter

 Every river runner could use some kind of water filtering device to supplement the fresh water supply carried on the rafts.
-In addition to bringing some water bottles with built-in filters (like this LifeStraw Play Water Filter Bottle), we also bring a larger hanging filter like this MSR MiniWorks EX.
+In addition to bringing some water bottles with built-in filters (like the aforementioned Grayl GeoPress Water Filter and Purifier Bottle), we also bring a larger hanging filter.
+Here are a few we recommend:

 Our kitchen gear scheme specifies that whichever raft hauls the kitchen gear brings enough dishes for everyone.
 (See our tips on planning river trip meals here.)
 Having super-thin, stackable plates cuts down on space in the dry box.
-We bought ours in the summer seasonal section at Target years ago.
-These plates from Target look fairly similar, and they’re BPA free.
+Here are a few plate sets to check out:

 6. Neck gaiters